Student car insurance

 Young drivers tend to pay more for car insurance than older drivers, but that doesn’t mean finding affordable cover is impossible.
-There are several ways you can shave money off your premiums – most importantly by shopping around for the best quote.
-Even if you want to stay with your current insurer, you can use quotes for haggling.
+If you’re currently studying or about to start university, there are several ways you can shave money off your premiums.

 How much does car insurance cost for students?

-Car insurance costs more for drivers aged under 25.
-Statistically, you’re a lot more likely to be involved in an accident.
+In simple terms, car insurance is more expensive for students as they are considered a higher risk than older drivers.
+This is due to a number of factors, including a lack of driving experience and the likelihood that you’ll be involved in an accident.
 UK figures show that almost a quarter (23%) of 18-24 year olds crash within two years of passing their driving test.

 This is the latest available (2016) annual data showing premiums and claims for different age groups, from the Association of British Insurers.